YaremaMaksym/travel-project/README.md

 It uses:

--Spring Security, Spring JPA, SpringMVC
+-Spring Security, Spring Data JPA, SpringMVC

 -User (roles can be easily added)